rvion/CushyStudio/docs/CLA.md

 ---

+### Q. Why did you pick AGPL instead of GPLV3 then.

+### 🚨 1: Cushy is TEMPORARILLY AGPL only.
+2: CushyStudio is a tool so you can use any assets you make with it in any way without any problem.

+-   Due to the face CushyStudio is a tool, AGPL is not that restrictive.
+I'm not forcing you to open source your project just because you used CushyStudio to make some assets. the tool is free to use, your assets are yours.

+-   I picked AGPL because I don't want to work for some other cloud company to suddenly start offering Cushy actions in the cloud and make money of me while I still can't provide as I want for my family.
+I want to be able to make some money with CushyStudio in a community friendly way.

+-   Once I'll have made enough to provide my family (haven't decided yet how much that is, but will be public soon), I'll switch CushyStudio to a fully free GPL v3 license. 🚨 My goal is to state a clear goal for full GPL v3 release as soon as possible and be 100% transparent on all earnings I make.
+Any big company will have the opportunity to pay once for everyone to have access to CushyStudio in a full GPLV3 way. (👋 feel free to contact me anytime)

+---

-### Q. Will you create a paid version of `CushyStudio`?
+### Q. SO..
+Will you create a paid version of `CushyStudio`?

 ### A. No. Again, `CushyStudio` will always be free and open source.

 I will not create a paid version of `CushyStudio`.
-I will not introduce limitations in the free version that you have to pay to unlock.
+I will not introduce feature limitations in the free version that you have to pay to unlock.
 It is to everyone's benefit that `CushyStudio` remains free and open source, including me.

 What I want to do, is:

 -   offer GPU cloud services for `CushyStudio` users who do not own a powerful GPU locally, so they can run any actions they want very easilly.

--   Allow you to get paid for your actions, both by allowing you to handle access to your actions your way, and by enabling revenue sharing on the cloud GPU services users will rent to run your free actions.
+-   Build some kind of opt-in retribution system / marketplace to help action makers who build advanced action to earn money for either via revenue sharing from the cloud GPU services , or though paid usage by commercial users.

+-   and Possibly sell permissive licenses to companies that would want to embed `CushyStudio` engine (SDK) in their products for real-time generation, or backend usage in private commercial products.

 I hope that these services will fund the future development of `CushyStudio`.